sfunk02/clawcar/README.md

 ## Code

 ## Building_the_Robot
 For the most part, assembling the final product was fairly straightforward.
-Everything fit where it was supposed to go.
+Mostly everything fit where it was supposed to go.
 We ran into two problems, one of which was that the middle servo bracket cracked once screwed in, and we had to replace it.
-The second was that the arms were difficult to put together in the collar holding the claw, but this ended up being resolved by the end.
+The second was that the arms were difficult to put together in the collar holding the claw, but we ended up resolving this by the end.
 We were able to slide the pieces together and leave one screw out without sacrificing any major durability.

-Additionally, we decided to replace the three 180 servos on the car base with stronger servos to support the weight of the arm.
+Additionally, we decided to replace the three 180 servos on the car base with stronger servos to better support the weight of the arm.

 ## Final_Product